planningcenter/balto-brakeman/README.md

 # 🐺 Balto

-Balto is Smart and Fast:
+Balto is Smart:

 * Installs the latest version of brakeman
-* _Only_ runs on files that have changed
 * _Only_ annotates lines that have changed

+While Balto will only annotate changed lines of code, Brakeman scans the entire Rails app.

 Sample config (place in `.github/workflows/balto.yml`):